armory/documentation/_spinnaker_user_guides/plugin-creators.md

 }
 ```

 `spinnakerSharedLibraries` is used to pull depenedencies from Spinnaker.
-To see the list of depenedcies Spinnaker exposes to plugin creators, please take a look [shared libraries](https://github.com/spinnaker/deck/blob/master/app/scripts/modules/core/src/plugins/sharedLibraries.ts#L32). `libraries` is the list of libraries needed from Spinnaker to make the plugin work correctly.
+To see the list of depenedcies Spinnaker exposes to plugin creators, please take a look at [shared libraries](https://github.com/spinnaker/deck/blob/master/app/scripts/modules/core/src/plugins/sharedLibraries.ts#L32). `libraries` is the list of libraries needed from Spinnaker to make a plugin work correctly.
 This list must contain libraries from the shared libraries section in Spinnaker.

 ### Dependencies
 As mentioned above, Spinnaker exposes depenedncies for plugins to use.
-But the depenedencies still need to be defined in the `package.json`.
+But the depenedencies need to be defined in the `package.json`.
 For this example plugin, the dependcies needed are:

 ```
 "@spinnaker/core": "0.0.432",
 "react": "^16.12.0",